Search this blog

 Instructions

-• In a small bowl place the warm milk, sugar, and sprinkle the yeast.
-Mix and cover for 5 minutes to activate it
+• In a small bowl, combine the warm milk, sugar, and yeast.
+Let sit for 5 minutes, until foamy.

-• In a stand mixer with a dough hook, add the entire bowl of oats and the yeast.
-Mix until combined
+• In the bowl of a stand mixer fitted with the dough hook, combine the oat mixture and yeast mixture.
+Mix until combined.

-• Add another cup of flour and salt.
-Mix
+• Add another cup of flour and the salt.
+Mix again.

-• Invert dough onto a floured surface and shape into a loaf leaving the seam at the bottom
+• Turn the dough out onto a lightly floured surface and shape into a loaf.

-• Place dough in a greased 9" loaf pan
+• Place the dough into a greased 9-inch loaf pan.

-• Brush the top of the bread with the egg
+• Brush the top with the beaten egg.

-• Remove from oven, unmold and let it cool on a rack before cutting
+• Remove from the pan and let cool completely on a wire rack before slicing.

 Notes